 Dynamic Photo!
 A totally new way to enjoy digital photography!

-Using the Dynamic Photo Extracted Sample Subjects

-Step 1: Shoot the snapshot into which you want to insert an extracted sample subject 3

-Step 2: Perform the following procedure to create a Dynamic Photo image 3

-Creating a Dynamic Photo Image 5

-Step 1: Shoot the subject

-Step 2: Create the Dynamic Photo image

-Four Tips for Good Subject Cropping

-■ Specifying the Subject Type and CS Speed

-Step 3: Have fun with Dynamic Photo.

-Step 4: Convert a Dynamic Photo to a Movie (Movie Converter)
+Dynamic Photo Technology Using the Dynamic Photo Extracted Sample Subjects .
+3 Step 1: Shoot the image into which you want to insert an extracted sample subject 3 Step 2: Perform the following procedure to create a Dynamic Photo image 3 Creating a Dynamic Photo Image .
+5 Step 1: Shoot the subject 5 Step 2: Create the Dynamic Photo image 7 ■ Four Tips for Good Subject Cropping ■ Specifying the Subject Type and CS Speed .10 ■ Changing the "Number of Shots" Setting ■ Extracting Text from an Image .12 Step 3: Have fun with Dynamic Photo.
+13 Step 4: Converting a Dynamic Photo Still Image to a Movie (Movie Converter) 13 Step 5: Use Dynamic Studio to expand use of Dynamic Photo images to other applications 14